 |Tom certainly got it right when he captured this Black Browed Albatross chick with what appears to be a smile.|

 Today, we’re heading to South Georgia Island, a popular stopping point on the route toward the Antarctic Circle.
 We’ve yet to see snow-covered islands and glaciers.
 Soon enough, that will come.
-But, it’s a long way from Ushuaia and today is only day five of the 17-day cruise.
+But, it’s a long way from Ushuaia, and today is the only day five of the 17-day cruise.

 |The beautiful scenery in the Falkland Islands.
 Notice the birds flying above.|

 Many of our readers have written asking about the status of my injured knee.
 As it turned out, yesterday at 5:00 pm, I visited the ship’s doctor, fearful that the infection wasn’t improving after four full days of antibiotics.
 Thank you all for your thoughtful concern.